Party leader: United Kingdom

 The method of selection of the party leader varies from party to party, though often it will involve an election involving all or part of the party membership.
 In some parties, only incumbent members of the parliamentary party, or particular party office-holders, may vote; in others, such as the British Labour Party, though the entire membership is eligible to vote, some electors may have a much larger share of the vote than others (see also Superdelegate for a similar concept).
 If only one candidate emerges, they are said to be "elected by acclamation" or "ratified" by the general membership (sometimes the term "anointed" occurs informally or in media discourse).

-The Prime Minister of the United Kingdom, Rishi Sunak, gained the position on 25 October 2022; he has served as the party leader of the Conservative Party since 24 October 2022.
-Sir Keir Starmer is leader of the Labour Party and Leader of the Opposition.
+Sir Keir Starmer is leader of the Labour Party and Prime Minister, while Kemi Badenoch was elected the leader of the Conservative Party, and thus Leader of the Opposition, in November 2024.

 United States

 If elected, political parties have party leaders in the executive branch of the United States government.
 The President becomes the de facto leader of their respective political party once elected, and the Vice President likewise holds a leadership role as both the second-highest executive officer and the President of the Senate.
 However, major parties also generally have a National Committee as their governing body, which has separate leadership roles.

 The legislative branch, otherwise known as the United States Congress, is made up of the upper chamber, the Senate, and the lower chamber, the House of Representatives, with party-elected leaders in each.
 The leader of the party with most of the representation (sometimes called the party-in-power) in each case is known as the majority leader, whereas the leader of the opposing party with the most members is known as the minority leader.

 Party leaders in the United States Senate have been elected by their respective political parties' caucuses since 1913.
-They include President of the Senate Kamala Harris, President Pro Tempore of the United States Senate Patty Murray, Senate Majority Leader Chuck Schumer and Senate Majority Whip Dick Durbin on the Democratic side, and Senate Minority Leader Mitch McConnell and Senate Minority Whip John Thune on the Republican side.
+They include President of the Senate JD Vance, President Pro Tempore of the United States Senate Chuck Grassley, Senate Majority Leader John Thune and Senate Majority Whip John Barrasso on the Republican side, and Senate Minority Leader Chuck Schumer and Senate Minority Whip Dick Durbin on the Democratic side.

 The party leaders of the House of Representatives are elected by their respective parties in the House by secret ballot.
-The Republican Party is represented in the House by Minority Leader Kevin McCarthy and Minority Whip Steve Scalise, whereas the Democratic Party is represented by Majority Leader Steny Hoyer and Majority Whip Jim Clyburn.
-In the House of Representatives, the most powerful official is the House-elected Speaker, who is Nancy Pelosi of the Democratic Party.
+The Republican Party is represented in the House by Speaker of the House of Representatives Mike Johnson, whereas the Democratic Party is represented by Minority Leader Hakeem Jeffries.
+In the House of Representatives, the most powerful official is the House-elected Speaker.

-Jaime Harrison serves as the chair of the Democratic Party, while Ronna McDaniel serves as the chair of the Republican Party.
+Ken Martin serves as the chair of the Democratic Party, while Michael Whatley serves as the chair of the Republican Party.